R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/server-settings/playlistvar.md

 ### Playlist overrides

 {% hint style="warning" %}
+The GitBook based NorthstarWiki has been replaced in favour of the [NorthstarDocs](https://docs.northstar.tf/) where this wiki has been integrated.

+Check it out here: [https://docs.northstar.tf/Wiki/](https://docs.northstar.tf/Wiki/)

+The same page on the new wiki should be located here: https://docs.northstar.tf/Wiki/hosting-a-server-with-northstar/server-settings/playlistvar

+{% endhint %}

+{% hint style="warning" %}
 Playlist overrides determines the behaviour of the server.
 PlaylistOverrides can be added using the `+setplaylistvaroverrides` argument in the `ns_startup_args_dedi.txt` file.

 The list of playlist overrides needs to be quoted and separated by spaces.\